jrs0/hbr_uhbw/pyhbr/docs/modelling.md

 Further, the lack of attempt to distinguish "major" bleeding (i.e. more bleeding codes are included) inherently makes the group more likely to be robust.
 Coded events are likely to correspond to a bleed written on the chart, with the only mechanism to reduce to positive predictive being coding errors.

-The use of an all-hospital-bleeding definition is justified as a simple starting point for modelling, that can be refined later by the inclusion of factors to distinguish major bleeds.
+The primary disadvantage is the use of an all-hospital-bleeding definition.
+However, this is justified as a simple starting point for modelling, that can be refined later by the inclusion of factors to distinguish major bleeds.

 No PPV is available for this code group.
 A basic chart review should be performed on the patients identified by this bleeding group to increase confidence that they match relevant bleeding events.